jaobar

 Media Requests Welcome

-Jonathan A. Obar, PhD is an Assistant Professor in the Department of Communication Studies.
-He also serves as a Research Associate with the Quello Center for Telecommunication Management and Law at Michigan State University, where he previously worked for four years.
-His teaching and research focus on information and communication policy, and the relationship between digital technologies, civil liberties and the inclusiveness of public culture.
-Recent academic publications address Big Data and privacy, internet routing and NSA surveillance, network neutrality, and digital activism.
+Jonathan A. Obar, PhD is an Associate Professor in the Department of Communication & Media Studies.
+He serves as Associate Director of York University's Centre for AI and Society.
+He is also a Research Fellow with the Quello Center, a media and information policy research centre at Michigan State University, where he previously worked for four years.
+His teaching and research focus on AI governance, information and communication policy, and the relationship between digital technologies, civil liberties and the inclusiveness of public cultures.
+Recent academic publications address artificial intelligence (AI) and online privacy, online consent and information protections, internet governance and corporate transparency, and network neutrality.
 He is co-editor of Strategies for Media Reform: International Perspectives.

 Dr. Obar has served as a Research Fellow with the public policy think tank the New America Foundation and the media reform organization Free Press, as a researcher with the Open Society Foundations, and as a Senior Advisor to the Wikimedia Foundation’s Wikipedia Education Program.